emilsw/ew/_posts/2016-03-03-survey-case-study.md

 Other useful questions you can use:

-**_What can you tell us about yourself?**_ Let them tell you how they describe themselves in their own words, very useful for writing good copy for your website.

-**_What’s your biggest frustration with [problem your service/product is solving]?**_ Let them describe the pain in their owns very useful for creating a compelling value proposition.
+**_What’s your biggest frustration with [problem your service/product is solving]?_** Let them describe the pain in their owns very useful for creating a compelling value proposition.

 **_What ultimately convinced you to sign up?_** You want to know what’s already working for you and double down on it.